Introduction to Bayesian Inference

 Bayesian Inference for Complete Data

-Bayesian inference is the process of fitting a probability model to a set of data \(Y\) and summarising the results by a probability distribution on the parameters \(\theta\) of the model and on unobserved quantities \(\tilde{Y}\) (e.g. predictions).
-Indeed, Bayesian statistical conclusions about \(\theta\) (or \(\tilde{Y}\)) are made in terms of probability statements, conditional on the observed data \(Y\), typically indicated with the notation \(p(\theta \mid y)\) or \(p(\tilde{y} \mid y)\).
-Conditioning on the observed data is what makes Bayesian inference different from standard statistical approaches which are instead based on the retrospective evaluation of the procedures used to estimate \(\theta\) (or \(\tilde{y}\)) over the distribution of possible \(y\) values conditional on the “true” unknown value of \(\theta\).
+Bayesian inference is the process of fitting a probability model to a set of data Y and summarising the results by a probability distribution on the parameters θ of the model and on unobserved quantities Y~ (e.g. predictions).
+Indeed, Bayesian statistical conclusions about θ (or Y~) are made in terms of probability statements, conditional on the observed data Y, typically indicated with the notation p(θy) or p(y~y).
+Conditioning on the observed data is what makes Bayesian inference different from standard statistical approaches which are instead based on the retrospective evaluation of the procedures used to estimate θ (or y~) over the distribution of possible y values conditional on the “true” unknown value of θ.

 Bayes’ Rule

-In order to make probability statements about \(\theta\) given \(y\), we start with a model providing a joint probability distribution \(p(\theta,y)\).
-Thus, the joint probability mass or density function can be written as a product of two densities that are often referred to as the prior distribution \(p(\theta)\) and the sampling distribution \(p(y \mid \theta)\), respectively:
+In order to make probability statements about θ given y, we start with a model providing a joint probability distribution p(θ,y).
+Thus, the joint probability mass or density function can be written as a product of two densities that are often referred to as the prior distribution p(θ) and the sampling distribution p(yθ), respectively:

-and conditioning on the observed values of \(y\), using the basic property of conditional probability known as Bayes’ rule, yields the posterior distribution
+and conditioning on the observed values of y, using the basic property of conditional probability known as Bayes’ rule, yields the posterior distribution

-where \(p(y)=\sum_{\theta \in \Theta}p(\theta)p(y\mid \theta)\) is the sum (or integral in the case of continous \(\theta\)) over all possible values of \(\theta\) in the sample space \(\Theta\).
-We can approximate the above equation by omitting the factor \(p(y)\) which does not depend on \(\theta\) and, given \(y\), can be considered as fixed, yielding the unnormalised posterior density
+where p(y)=θΘp(θ)p(yθ) is the sum (or integral in the case of continous θ) over all possible values of θ in the sample space Θ. We can approximate the above equation by omitting the factor p(y) which does not depend on θ and, given y, can be considered as fixed, yielding the unnormalised posterior density

-with the purpose of the analysis being to develop the model \(p(\theta,y)\) and adequately summarise \(p(\theta \mid y)\).
+with the purpose of the analysis being to develop the model p(θ,y) and adequately summarise p(θy).

 Univariate Normal Example (known variance)

-that is the posterior distribution of \(\mu\) given \(y\) is Normal with posterior mean \(\mu_1\) and variance \(\tau^2_1\), where
+that is the posterior distribution of μ given y is Normal with posterior mean μ1 and variance τ12, where

-We can see that the posterior distribution depends on \(y\) only through the sample mean \(\bar{y}=\sum_{i=1}^ny_i\), which is a sufficient statistic in this model.
-When working with Normal distributions, the inverse of the variance plays a prominent role and is called the precision and, from the above expressions, it can be seen that for normal data and prior, the posterior precision \(\frac{1}{\tau^2_1}\) equals the sum of the prior precision \(\frac{1}{\tau^2_0}\) and the sampling precision \(\frac{n}{\sigma^2}\).
-Thus, when \(n\) is large, the posterior precision is largely dominated by \(\sigma^2\) and the sample mean \(\bar{y}\) compared to the corresponding prior parameters.
-In the specific case where \(\tau^2_0=\sigma^2\), the prior has the same weight as one extra observation with the value of \(\mu_0\) and, as \(n\rightarrow\infty\), we have that \(p(\mu\mid y)\approx N\left(\mu \mid \bar{y},\frac{\sigma^2}{n}\right)\).
+We can see that the posterior distribution depends on y only through the sample mean y¯=i=1nyi, which is a sufficient statistic in this model.
+When working with Normal distributions, the inverse of the variance plays a prominent role and is called the precision and, from the above expressions, it can be seen that for normal data and prior, the posterior precision 1τ12 equals the sum of the prior precision 1τ02 and the sampling precision nσ2.
+Thus, when n is large, the posterior precision is largely dominated by σ2 and the sample mean y¯ compared to the corresponding prior parameters.
+In the specific case where τ02=σ2, the prior has the same weight as one extra observation with the value of μ0 and, as n, we have that p(μy)N(μy¯,σ2n).

 Univariate Normal Example (unknown variance)

-For \(p(y \mid \mu,\sigma^2)=N(y \mid \mu, \sigma^2)\) with \(\mu\) known and \(\sigma^2\) unknown, the sampling distribution for a vector \(y\) of \(n\) units is
+For p(yμ,σ2)=N(yμ,σ2) with μ known and σ2 unknown, the sampling distribution for a vector y of n units is

-with the corresponding conjugate prior for \(\sigma^2\) being the Inverse-Gamma distribution \(\Gamma^{-1}(\alpha,\beta)\) with density function
+with the corresponding conjugate prior for σ2 being the Inverse-Gamma distribution Γ1(α,β) with density function

-indexed by the hyperparameters \(\alpha\) and \(\beta\).
-A convenient parameterisation is as a Scaled Inverse-Chi Squared distribution \(\text{Inv-}\chi^2(\sigma^2_0,\nu_0)\) with scale and degrees of freedom parameters \(\sigma^2_0\) and \(\nu_0\), respectively.
-This means that the prior on \(\sigma^2\) corresponds to the distribution of \(\frac{\sigma^2_0 \nu_0}{X}\), where \(X\sim \chi^2_{\nu_0}\) random variable.
-After some calculations, the resulting posterior for \(\sigma^2\) is
+indexed by the hyperparameters α and β.
+A convenient parameterisation is as a Scaled Inverse-Chi Squared distribution Inv-χ2(σ02,ν0) with scale and degrees of freedom parameters σ02 and ν0, respectively.
+This means that the prior on σ2 corresponds to the distribution of σ02ν0X, where Xχν02 random variable.
+After some calculations, the resulting posterior for σ2 is

-where \(\nu=\frac{1}{n}\sum_{i=1}^n(y_i-\mu)^2\).
+where ν=1ni=1n(yiμ)2.
 This corresponds to say that

 with scale equal to the degrees of freedom-weighted average of the prior and data scales and degrees of freedom equal to the sum of the prior and data degrees of freedom.